serokell/blog-posts/Alex and Happy Part 1/article.md

 * [X] generic introduction
 -->

-This is the first part of the two parts _Parsing with Haskell_ series.
+This is the first of the two parts of our Parsing with Haskell series.
 Looking for the second part instead?
 You can find it [here](https://serokell.io/blog/parsing-with-happy).

-This two-parts tutorial will look into two tools often used together by Haskellers to parse programs, namely Alex and Happy.
+This two-part tutorial will look into two tools often used together by Haskellers to parse programs: Alex and Happy.
 With them, we will parse a small programming language from scratch.

 Both Alex and Happy are industrial-strength tools powerful enough to parse even Haskell itself.